Exclusive - EU open to free trade but not Chequers customs plan: document

 Apparently taken aback by the latest EU rejection of that idea when she met fellow leaders at a summit in Salzburg last week, May has insisted she is sticking with the plan, despite fierce opposition from some in her party.
 She complained that the EU had not given her detailed reasons for its rebuff.

-The document seen by Reuters does go into detail.
-It quotes EU chief executive Jean-Claude Juncker on Sept.
-12 saying that May's push for British goods to stay in the EU market under a "common rulebook" is an unacceptable bid to stay "only in parts of [the single market] you choose".

-Reflecting comments made since July by Juncker's negotiator Michel Barnier and more recently national leaders at Salzburg, the document lays out EU officials' thinking on Chequers, named after May's residence where the plan was hammered out.
+Reflecting comments made since July by Barnier, the document lays out EU officials' thinking on Chequers, named after May's residence where the plan was hammered out.

 It concludes it would "give the UK an unfair competitive advantage" -- while also saying officials "welcome ... proposals to develop an ambitious new partnership" for which the Chequers proposal of a "free trade area" should be "the starting point".